jackweatherford/spotify-friend-activity/README.md

 ## Add to Firefox (latest release)

-Add the Add-on to your browser from the Firefox Add-ons Page (Coming soon).
+Add the Add-on to your browser from the [Firefox Add-ons Page](https://addons.mozilla.org/en-US/firefox/addon/spotify-friend-activity/).

 ## Or build it yourself (latest dev build)